Kelvinskell/pymetrics/README.md

 Firstly, you can simply pull an image of this application from Dockerhub.

 Simply run `docker pull kelvinskell/pymetrics:latest` to pull the image from DockerHub.
-Alternatively, you can manually build the image from this repository.
+Alternatively, you can manually build the image from this repository:
  - Clone the repo
  - Navigate to the project directory
  - Execute `docker build.`

-Create a __.env__ file for storing your environmental variables.
+Create a __.env__ file in the _cloud_ directory for storing your environmental variables.
-The file should contain values for your AWS credentials such as
+This file should contain values for your AWS credentials such as
  - region
  - aws_secret_access_id
  - aws_secret_key
+Use the _OPTION_ environmental argument to optimally set your options for running the app.

+For example to run this app and log the analysis results in a json format:
+Execute **`docker run -it --env-file ./cloud/.env -e OPTION='-f json' kelvinskell/pymetrics:latest`**

+You can use `docker logs CONTAINER_NAME` to check your container for error output, if any.

 **If program execution is successful, no output will be printed to the screen.**